NeumCSS/Cute/README.md

 ## Install

-Make a folder called `.neum` in the root of your neum folder (defaults to your source folder).
-Pick the version you want to use (look in the branches) and run:
+Pick the version you want to use (look in the branches) and run in the root of your neum source folder (defaults to your source folder):

 ```sh
 git submodule add -b dev https://github.com/Neum-CSS/cute .neum/cute